gael-vanderlee/whai/README.md

 ### How is this different from ChatGPT in a browser?

-terma is integrated into your terminal with full context awareness.
+whai is integrated into your terminal with full context awareness.
 It sees your command history, can execute commands for you, and maintains state across a session.

 ### Does it send my terminal history to the LLM?

-Only when you run terma.
+Only when you run whai.
 It captures recent history or tmux scrollback and includes it in the request.
 You can use `--no-context` to disable this.

 ### Can I use it with local models?

 Yes!
 Configure any LiteLLM-compatible provider, including Ollama for local models.

-### Why do changes not persist after terma exits?
+### Why do changes not persist after whai exits?

-This is by design. terma runs commands in a subprocess to keep your main shell safe.
+This is by design. whai runs commands in a subprocess to keep your main shell safe.
 Changes like `cd` work within a session but don't affect your parent shell.